SalmonSeasoning/Lincubate-Slack-Bot/docs/COMPILING.md

 When compiling the documentation for this bot, please use:
 `npm install -g jsdoc`
 and
-`jsdoc ./src -d ./docs`
-in root of repository.
-You might also need to do
-`jsdoc ./src/commands -d ./docs` because JSDoc compiler seems to avoid scanning additional folders.
+`jsdoc ./src ./src/commands -d ./docs` in root of repository.
+Please be sure to add any other following directories when doing the JSDoc compile command.

 Thank you.